-All requirements in effect at the time of verbal and quantitative competencies, to ask and graduation must be satisfied.
+All requirements in effect at the time of graduation must be satisfied.
 All holders of a bachelor's degree are subject to the academic requirements and regulations for seniors.
 Such students are eligible for scholastic awards and recognition including Dean's List, Honorable Mention List, and honor societies.
 Candidates for Latin honors must earn a minimum of 60 semester hours at Virginia Wesleyan.